FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 - First it's an orthographic system, it's slower than steno (but faster than touch typing)
 - It appears that by learning Jackdaw you won't loose your touch typing speed
-- It's only for the english language but...
+- It's only for the english language
-- ... english is not my native language I may not be the right person to validate the system...
 - I made some modifications to the Jackdaw theory and added/removed some features.
 I'll list them later
 - I may add/remove features, change dictionaries and/or change the fingers layout and the keyboard design to improve the keyboard.
 - If I change the dictionary or the design you may need to relearn some things (maybe a lots of things for major dictionary changes)
-- The build of the keyboard takes time...
+- The build of the keyboard takes time
-- At the moment there is no real proof that Jackdaw will allow me to code faster.
-I have some intuitions but I need to really practice to find the limits or other problems.
-My last typing test was 145 wpm but it was on a 200 common words test and I need to do measurements on real text and C++ code, I can't do that now because I still don't know to type properly with this...
+- **The keyboard is designed by default for MBK Choc Keycaps and Kailh Low Profile Choc Switches**
 - **So to really learn to type with this keyboard I'm working on an application called [KaladriusTrainer](https://github.com/FromtonRouge/KaladriusTrainer)**

 ![KaladriusTrainer](https://github.com/FromtonRouge/KaladriusTrainer/blob/master/Resources/Images/1.png?raw=true)